Médine (rapper)

 Médine Zaouiche (/fr/; born 24 February 1983 in Le Havre), better known by his stage name Médine (French for Medina), is a French rapper.
 He has been a part of the hip hop band La Boussole since 1996.
 Médine is a practicing Muslim, and many of his lyrics deal with the hardships of migrants, oppressed individuals, and Muslims in the Western world.
 One article he wrote for Time magazine after the 2005 riots was entitled "How Much More French Can I Be".

 Biography

 Origins and youth

 His father, born in Algeria, arrived in France when he was four years old.
-He worked as an employee in a packaging company and is a semi-professional boxer then trainer.
+He worked as an employee in a packaging company and as a semi-professional boxer then trainer.
 His mother was born in France.
 A stay-at-home mother, she then became a childminder.
 Médine grew up in Le Havre, in Caucriauville.

 Médine France and tour

 In May 2022, Médine released his album Médine France on 13 May and announced a tour of France.
 The tour will begin at festivals on 4 June and will notably pass through the Casino of Paris on 19 October 2022.